irobertson/annotation-constraints/README.md

 }
 ```

-These constraints are validated at compile-time when **annotation-constraints** is on the compiler's classpath.
+These constraints are validated at compile-time when **annotationconstraints** is on the compiler's classpath.
 No
 configuration is necessary because it includes an annotation processor which is picked up automatically by javac
 (see below for Eclipse usage).
 If you violate any of the constraints, you'll receive an error.
 For example: